July 23, 2025

 Pull Day: Back Workout and Pulling Strength (Weeks 1-4)

 The pull day focuses on developing a strong, wide back while building impressive arm muscle.
-This back workout routine emphasizes proper pulling mechanics and scapular control, essential foundations for advanced pulling movements in later phases.
+This back workout routine emphasises proper pulling mechanics and scapular control, essential foundations for advanced pulling movements in later phases.

 Exercise